 NASA can handle the across-the-board budget cuts it has received under sequestration in the current fiscal year, but if the cuts continue into the fiscal year that begins Oct.
 1 the gap in U.S. human space exploration capabilities will widen.
 William Gerstenmaier, associate administrator for human exploration and operations, told the Senate Commerce space subcommittee that sequestration cuts in the out years will mean “we can’t deliver the programs that we’ve committed to you we would ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Out-Year Sequestration Will Slow NASA Exploration".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Out-Year Sequestration Will Slow NASA Exploration".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.